-Where to find Model

-Ribbon: Start > Explore > Search >

-Model

-Search

-Ribbon: Design > Element > Edit >

-Search Model

-Model Search

-Usage of The Model Search facility can be used to find anything that exists in the repository.
-It can be used to return a set of elements that meet specified criteria for example in preparation for an

-Requirements that were created in the last two weeks that have a Status of Validated and that have a Difficulty value of Low and a Priority of High.
+Where to find Model Search Ribbon: Start > Explore > Search > Model Ribbon: Design > Element > Edit > Search Model Usage of Model Search The Model Search facility can be used to find anything that exists in the repository.
+It can be used to return a set of elements that meet specified criteria for example in preparation for an iteration to get the list of all Requirements that were created in the last two weeks that have a Status of Validated and that have a Difficulty value of Low and a Priority of High.
 The result set can be sorted, documentation can be generated and individual elements can be Book Marked, or located in the Project Browser or in all the diagrams in which they appear.
 Searches can be used as the basis of a number of other tools such as Model Views, the Documentation Generator and more.

-Options for Model Search

-A user can choose to use predefined searches or create their own user-defined searches.
-Searches can be defined using three different tools: the Query Builder, which is screen driven and easy for most non-technical analysts to understand; the SQL Builder, which uses SQL; or creating an Add-In Search, which requires some programming.
+Options for Model Search A user can choose to use predefined searches or create their own user-defined searches.
+Searches can be defined using three different tools: the Query Builder, which is screen driven and easy for most non-technical analysts to understand; the SOL Builder, which uses SOL: or creating an Add-In Search, which requires some programming.